Welcome to the

 Dr. Laura Fontanesi

-Behavioural Scientist and Consultant at Affective Advisory
+Behavioural Data Science Lead at Affective Advisory

 Prof. Dr. Stefano Brusoni